Pellicer-De Burgo House: Reconstruction

 An archaeological excavation at the lots of the Pellicer-De Burgo House was conducted in 1973 funded by the Florida Bicentennial Commission to look for the original wooden foundations of the two houses.
 Senator Verle A. Pope donated towards the cost of reconstructing the buildings.

 An article from 1974 tells us that the Pellicer-De Burgo lot was locally known as the Paffe property before the reconstruction project.
 The project was completed in March 1977, and was one of the last houses reconstructed for San Agustín Antiguo, St. Augustine's living history museum.
+Ironically, though this project was called "restoration" it actually resulted in the demolition of the home and gallery of one of America's famous artists, Earl Cunningham(1893-1977)--often called "Grandpa Moses" for his similarity to the well-known Grandma Moses.
+The Menello Museum in Orlando has the best-known collection of Cunningham's work.

 The Historic St. Augustine Preservation Board reserved the structures to house an exhibit on the Minorcans that moved from New Smyrna to St. Augustine.
 On August 5, 1996, the Board had a grand opening of "The Minorcans of St. Augustine" where they served Minorcan dishes to guests.
 The project was financed in part with the Historical Museum Grants-in-Aid Program out of the Museum of Florida History, Bureau of Historical Museums, Florida Department of State.
 The exhibit, part of the what was then known as the Spanish Quarter, and is now the Colonial Quarter in downtown St. Augustine, was advertised in local newspapers.
 It displayed panels on the Minorcans that travelled to New Smyrna, their social conditions, and their later influence on St. Augustine trade, customs, language, and food.